North Bali International Airport: 2018

 The project of construction on the sea was the culmination of many political debates which led to an extension of the feasibility studies.
 The subject of the debates is equity between North and South Bali.
 The Governor asks for a balance in the development plan of the two zones.

 In March 2018, the Coordinating Minister of Maritime Affairs, Luhut Panjaitan, gave the go-ahead for a feasibility study at the chosen location.

 At the same time, expansion of the existing airport as well as transport links between the north and the south of the island are being prioritised by the Transport Minister, Budi Karya Sumadi.

 2024

 Indonesian State-Owned Enterprises Minister Erick Thohir on Nov.
 21, 2024, said he expected construction of an international airport in North Bali to begin from 2027.

 2025

 Indonesian Minister of People's Empowerment Coordination Muhaimin Iskandar on July 6, 2025, said President Prabowo Subianto approved construction of the North Bali International Airport.

+2026

+The company behind the project, PT BIBU Panji Sakti, confirmed that it partnered with South Korea-based transportation and infrastructure company S-Transport Co., Ltd to develop the digital ecosystem for the airport and surrounding infrastructure.